varshanegi18/OSINT-Open-Source-Intelligence-/OSINT.md

 Since OSINT depends on publicly accessible data, the work must always be guided by legal and ethical frameworks.
 Pay attention to privacy regulations, stay away from dishonesty, and never engage in unauthorized hacking or data theft.

 - **Evaluate about the Source** :
 Not every open source is equally legitimate.
-Before using any source, analysts should verify its reliability, accuracy, and bias.
+Before using any source, we should verify its reliability, accuracy, and bias.
 To prevent false information, cross-verification with several sources is essential.

 - **Validation and Accuracy of Data** :
 Information gathering is just the start.
 Verifying, cross-checking, and making sure the data is accurate before making conclusions is where the actual worth lies.